getsentry/examples/dotnet/README.md

 # Sample .NET applications integrated with Sentry

 This repository include multiple samples using the .NET Sentry SDK.
-Differently than [the samples in the repository of the SDK](https://github.com/getsentry/sentry-dotnet/tree/master/samples) the samples here consume the SDK via NuGet.
+Unlike [the samples in the repository of the SDK](https://github.com/getsentry/sentry-dotnet/tree/master/samples) the samples here consume the SDK via NuGet.

 When you clone this repository and build a sample, you will not be building the SDK.